iAbhishek91/optimus-automation/README.md

 ### Scope

-Engineers who want to perform browser based Ui testing, API testing etc... can use this module to learn and save time.
+Engineers who want to perform browser based UI testing, API testing etc... can use this module to learn and save time.

 Refer [features section](https://github.com/iAbhishek91/optimus-automation#features) for  list of features provided.